Human Rights > Commitment to Respect Human Rights

 (3) Topic-specific audits

-Samsung Electronics created assessment tools and conducted on-site audits to respect the rights of vulnerable groups in accordance with international human rights standards; vulnerable groups in the company include migrant workers and female employees among others.
-We have audited four business sites employing migrant workers to make sure they follow our Migrant Worker Policy and Policy Implementation Guide leveraging the Responsible Business Alliance (RBA) audit methodology and key industry references.
+In accordance with international human rights standards, Samsung Electronics created assessment tools and conducted on-site audits to respect the rights of vulnerable groups within the company, including migrant workers and women employees.
+We have audited four business sites employing migrant workers to ensure compliance with our Migrant Worker Policy and Policy Implementation Guide, leveraging the Responsible Business Alliance (RBA) audit methodology and key industry references.

 (4) RBA Validated Assessment Program